yuiki-iwayama/kaggle-utils/README.md

 # kaggle-utils
-This repository is convenient package for Kaggle Competitions.
+This repository is convenient library for Kaggle Competitions.

 # API credentials
 **To use the Competition class, the following operations are required.**